cognitedata/reveal/README.md

 1. Go to [https://github.com/cognitedata/reveal/releases/new](https://github.com/cognitedata/reveal/releases/new)
 1. Under the "Tag version" field, look for the newly-created tag, e.g. `@cognite/reveal@2.1.0`
 1. Specify the same release title as the tag name.
 1. Write the changes that new version brings.
-Get inspired by done tasks from your spring board.
+Get inspired by done tasks from your sprint board.
+Note!
+   Remember to specify the correct ThreeJS version required by the released version - you can find this in package.json of the viewer.
 Also, you can check what's committed from the previous tag with that command:
    ```bash
    git log --pretty=format:"* %s" @cognite/reveal@2.0.0...HEAD